-Moving as a small town girl in Alaska to Portland, Oregon, you could say was a little bit of a culture shock.
-Very young and unsure about where life would take me, I dove into full time work and started my journey through college.
-During those years, I worked in various settings and met people that welcomed me into their vibrant communities.
+Moving as a small town girl in Alaska to Portland, Oregon, I was very unsure about where life would take me.
+I dove into full time work and started my journey through school.
+During those years, I worked in various settings and met people that welcomed me into their vibrant community.
 These experiences shaped me into who I am today.
-With several speed bumps, I’ve been discovering the things that drive me the most.

 In 2017, I received my Bachelors of Arts, with a minor in Photography from Portland State University.
 There, I worked in Outdoor Education with Portland State's Outdoor Program.
-To keep my head above water financially, I worked full time to support myself.
-I was in restaurant industry, worked for the school newspaper, was an assistant wedding photographer and an outdoor student guide.
-In the resturant industry I aquired an appreciation for food and craft, but expereinced food waste on another level.
+I worked in restaurant industry, for the school newspaper, was an assistant wedding photographer and an outdoor guide.
+In the restaurant industry I acquired an appreciation for food and craft as well as experienced seeing extreme food waste.
 In the Outdoor Program, I discovered my passion for education, outdoor recreation, sustainability, and the environment.
 There, I was also exposed to international students and individuals from LGBTQ community which taught me about different cultures, language, pronouns, sexual identities and orientation.

-Fast forward to 2018 and I finally feel like I have a better perspective on what makes me tick!
-I currently harvest on a farm, work for farmers markets, do the occasional landscape work and also manage to continue my freelance photography.
-Being in more labor intensive work gave me more of an appreciation for the people that have fed this country and also built it.
-These experiences make me strive to be apart of communities that are involved with and value education, diversity, equality, the health of our environment, and most importantly the health of our communities.
-I love being outside, getting my hands dirty, dancing, learning, cooking, being around kids, having discussions beyond small talk and exchanging stories with people.
+Currently, I harvest on a farm, work for farmers markets, do the occasional landscaping and also manage to continue my freelance photography.
+Working in more labor intensive environments, I gained more appreciation for the the many of individuals that have fed and built this country.
+These experiences make me strive to be apart of communities that are involved with and value education, diversity, equality, the health of our environment and people.
+I love being outside, spontaneous trips, getting my hands dirty, dancing, learning, cooking, being around kids, having discussions beyond small talk and exchanging stories with people.